bytedance/dplm/README.md

 ## **Structure-conditioned generation: inverse folding**

-The partial results on the CATH4.3 dataset are shown in the table below.
+The partial results on the CATH 4.3 dataset are shown in the table below.
 For more details, please refer to our paper.

 | Models    | Trainable Params. | AAR       | scTM     | pLDDT     |
 |-----------|-------------------|-----------|----------|-----------|